 Other NWS Information: All neighborhood weather watchers should keep in touch with their local NWS office.
 These offices issue weather measurements, special weather statements, and other information that are intended specifically for their local area.
 Your skill as a neighborhood forecaster will depend on knowing how your measurements compare to those official local measurements.
 You can visit your area's NWS on-line service through the following sites:

-Many of the sites mentioned her, but specifically the National Weather Service and WeatherNet sites, also include a variety of forecast maps and data generated by the weather service's large weather prediction computer models.
+Many of the sites mentioned here, but specifically the National Weather Service and WeatherNet sites, also include a variety of forecast maps and data generated by the weather service's large weather prediction computer models.
 How do those computer programs use real measurements to produce daily, weekly, and monthly forecasts?
-Visit NOAA's environmental site to find out.
+Visit NOAA's National Centers for Environmental Prediction page to find out.

 The first step is to show them what you have already done and explain to them why you are ready for better equipment.
 If you do that right, you may discover that at least one parent is a "weather weenie" just like you.